This interview with Scott

 details.
 Cathy didn't smile at shopper, she spoke in a rude tone of

-voice and told the shopper "Wait until I am off the phone" Or any specific detail
+voice and told the shopper "Wait until I am off the phone" Or any specific

 that might help the company that is paying you understand exactly what